This Is How I Cook

 Are you ready to try Unstuffed Sweet and Sour Cabbage with Meatballs?

-This classic Eastern European recipe is heart, satisfying and full of vibrant flavors.
+This classic Eastern European recipe is hearty, satisfying and full of vibrant flavors.

-It's a delicious soup and the perfect meal to keep you warm and cozy on a cold winter day.
+It's a delicious soup and the perfect meal to keep you warm on a cold winter day.

 I'd love to hear if you make this recipe!